s15n/par-lang/README.md

 choice operation (receiving a signal) can only be the last operation in a sequence.
 That's because the control-flow continues inside its branches.

-The previous snipped can be made even shorter!
+The previous snippet can be made even shorter!

 ```
 define program = chan user {